 Keep the frame of the window out of shot, unless you particularly want to include it, but what you don't want to include is the bright, outside light, or your subject will turn out too dark.

-For a moody head and shoulders portrait, have your subject facing the window, head turned slightly toward the camera, just enough to see both eyes, which should be looking at the camera lens, but be sure to centre your focus on the nearest eye.
+For a moody head and shoulders portrait, have your subject facing the window, head turned slightly toward the camera, just enough to see both eyes, not necessarily looking directly at the camera lens, but your focus should be centred on the nearest eye.

 Apart from people portraits done in this manner, and if it is really windy outside, or the sun is too harsh, you can photograph subjects like your pets, flowers, or insects indoors with this same method.
 Although, if you are photographing a bunch of flowers, you may have to set your camera to a smaller aperture to get them all in. (smaller aperture - higher number)